seelabs/rippled/docs/bridge/spec.md

 transaction, the ordering number must match the current order number on the bridge ledger object.
 After the transaction runs, the order number on the bridge ledger object is incremented.
-Since this number is incremented, the transaction can not be replayed since the order number in the transaction will never match again.
+Since this number is incremented, the transaction cannot be replayed since the order number in the transaction will never match again.

 Since the `XChainCommit` can contain an optional destination account